contextureai/contexture/internal/domain/README.md

 # Domain Package

-This package contains the core business logic and domain models for Contexture, implementing Domain-Driven Design principles.
-It defines the essential entities, value objects, and interfaces that form the heart of the application's business rules.
+This package contains the core business logic and domain models for the application, following Domain-Driven Design (DDD) principles.
+It defines the central entities, value objects, and business rules.

-## Purpose

-The domain package serves as the central repository for all business logic, maintaining independence from infrastructure concerns.
-It establishes the fundamental concepts, constraints, and behaviors that define what Contexture does and how it operates.

-## Key Components
+## Core Components

-- **Core Entities**: `Rule` and `Project` representing the primary business objects
+- **Entities**: The primary business objects, `Rule` and `Project`.
-- **Value Objects**: Type-safe structures like `RuleRef`, `FormatConfig`, and trigger types
+- **Value Objects**: Type-safe structures for concepts like `RuleRef`, `FormatConfig`, and `RuleTrigger`.
-- **Domain Interfaces**: Format operations and validation contracts
-- **Business Constants**: Configuration limits, format types, and trigger definitions
+- **Business Constants**: Defines configuration limits, format types, and trigger types.
-- **Domain Services**: Configuration management and rule tree operations

 ## Domain-Driven Design Principles

-- **Ubiquitous Language**: Consistent terminology used throughout the codebase
-- **Rich Domain Models**: Entities contain behavior, not just data
-- **Infrastructure Independence**: No dependencies on databases, frameworks, or external services
+- **Infrastructure Independence**: The domain package has no dependencies on infrastructure concerns like databases or frameworks.
-- **Business Rule Centralization**: All business logic resides within domain boundaries
+- **Centralized Business Rules**: All business logic is located within this package.

-## Core Entities

-- **Rule**: Represents a contexture rule with content, metadata, triggers, and validation logic
-- **Project**: Manages project configuration including rules, formats, and validation constraints
-- **Rule Tree**: Hierarchical organization of rules for efficient processing

 ### Domain Model Relationships